OasisYang/OasisYang.github.io/_pages/about.md

 Please refer to my [Google scholar](https://scholar.google.com/citations?user=bioUtz4AAAAJ&hl=en) for a full list of my publications.
 ## News
 * \[2022.06\] Check out our [Category-Level 6D Object Pose Estimation in the Wild: A Semi-Supervised Learning Approach and A New Dataset](https://oasisyang.github.io/semi-pose/) which introduces an in-the-wild object-centric RGBD dataset with 5000+ videos over 1700+ objects.
-We peforms semi-supervised 6D object pose estimation on it without human annotations.
+We peform semi-supervised 6D object pose estimation on it without human annotations.

-* \[2022.06\] I started my summer internship at Nvidia Research.
+* \[2022.06\] I start my summer internship at Nvidia Research.

 * \[2022.06\] I'm co-organizing The 4th Large-scale Video Object Segmentation Challenge at CVPR 2022.
 The website is [here](https://youtube-vos.org/challenge/2022/).

-* \[2022.06\] I started my Ph.D journey at UCSD under the supervision of [Prof. Xiaolong Wang]((https://xiaolonw.github.io/)).
+* \[2022.06\] I start my Ph.D journey at UCSD under the supervision of [Prof. Xiaolong Wang]((https://xiaolonw.github.io/)).

 * \[2021.03\] One paper accepted to CVPR 2021 as oral presentation ([paper](https://arxiv.org/pdf/2104.00287.pdf)).